 Provincial bus services run between the provincial seat and various districts.
 There are also inter-provincial services.
 In major cities such as Chiang Mai, Chiang Rai and Phitsanulok are car rental services to go to tourist attractions.
 For more traditional mode of transport, try pedal tricycles which are available in all provinces.
 It is suggested that fares be negotiated beforehand.

-By Train - There are daily train services starting from Hua Lumphong Station in Bangkok which run through Bang Pa-In, Ayutthaya, Lop Buri, Nakhon Sawan, Phichit, Phitsanulok, Uttaradit, Den Chai, Lampang, Khun Tan, Lamphun and terminate in Chiang Mai.
+- There are daily train services starting from Hua Lumphong Station in Bangkok which run through Bang Pa-In, Ayutthaya, Lop Buri, Nakhon Sawan, Phichit, Phitsanulok, Uttaradit, Den Chai, Lampang, Khun Tan, Lamphun and terminate in Chiang Mai.
 Call 223-7010, 223-7020 for more information.

-By Boat - Most of the boating routes in the North are designed for sightseeing purposes.
+- Most of the boating routes in the North are designed for sightseeing purposes.
 Some major routing include cruising the Ping River by large tour boats from the Bhumiphil Dam in Tak Doi Tao in Chiang Mai.
 Or Travelling by boats or rafts from Tha Ton in Chiang Mai along the Kok River by long-tailed boats in Chiang Rai from Chiang Saen District of the Golden Triangle to Chiang Khong.

 Northern Thailand has three main seasons: hot from March to May, wet from June to November, and cool from December to February.
 However, up in the mountains "cool" can be very cold.
 Winter is the best time to visit the area.